 You can see binocular we’ve reviewed here.

 Spotting scopes are great for giving you more reach than binoculars, and are ideal for looking across large expanses of water.
-However, they tend to be more expensive at a given quality level than binoculars, are much less portable and are useful in a fairly discrete set of circumstances.
-That said, if you get into whale watching a scope is a very worthwhile investment.
-A high quality spotting scope is perfect for systematic scanning of a large body of water, and will help you pick out animals you’d miss with the naked eye and even with your binoculars.
-Of course the extra magnification available from a good spotting scope also means that when you do see whales and dolphins you can enjoy much closer views of them.
+However, they are more expensive at a given quality level than binoculars, are much less portable and are useful in a fairly discrete set of circumstances.
+That said, if you get into whale watching, a scope is a very worthwhile investment.
+A high-quality spotting scope is perfect for systematic scanning of a large body of water, and will help you pick out animals you’d miss with the naked eye and even with your binoculars.
+Of course, the extra magnification available from a good spotting scope also means that when you do see whales and dolphins you can enjoy much closer views of them.

 You can browse our spotting scope reviews here.